Queen set to present NHS with George Cross at Windsor

 The 96-year-old head of state, joined by Charles, is set to present the award and meet the key workers.

+Attending the event will be May Parsons, the nurse who delivered the world’s first Covid-19 vaccine outside of clinical trials to Maggie Keenan on December 8 2020.

-The Queen awarded the NHS the prestigious bravery award last year for its “courage, compassion and dedication” during the pandemic and throughout the 70-plus years since its foundation.
+The Queen awarded the NHS the prestigious bravery award a year ago for its “courage, compassion and dedication” during the pandemic and throughout the 70-plus years since its foundation.

 The George Cross was instituted by her father George VI in September 1940 during the height of the Blitz.